Automattic/jetpack/readme.txt

 **Major Enhancements**

+* Image Compare Block: show off your before / after pictures!
+This new block allows you to easily compare two images with a slider.
-* Latest Instagram Posts: this new block allows you to insert lists of the latest posts from your Instagram feed, on any post or page of your site.
+* Latest Instagram Posts Block: this new block allows you to insert lists of the latest posts from your Instagram feed, on any post or page of your site.

 **Enhancements**